syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Text Alignment

-The `textAlign` property of label allows you to set how the text should be aligned (left, right, center or justify) inside the text block.
+The `textAlign` property of label allows you to set how the text should be aligned (left, right, center, or justify) inside the text block.
 The following codes illustrate how to set textAlign for a label.

 {% highlight js %}

-    //Initialize Diagram
+    //Initializes Diagram
     $("#diagram").ejDiagram({
         width: "100%",
         height: "100%",